AI-4-SE/-TwinsOrFalseFriends-/README.md

 Please note that the execution of the Python script can take several minutes.
 To follow the progress, the Python script prints out the current progress.

-To execute the script, you have to create a new output folder:
+To execute the script, you have to run the following commands:

 ```
+cd TwinsOrFalseFriends
 mkdir -p output
 python3 scripts/analysis/run_analysis.py ./data/ ./output/
 ```